microsoft/WhatTheHack/027-FHIRPoweredHealthcare/Coach/Solution03.md

         generate.default_population = 1000
         ```

-        Note: The default properties file values can be found at src/main/resources/synthea.properties.
+        **Note:** The default properties file values can be found at src/main/resources/synthea.properties.
 By default, synthea does not generate CCDA, CPCDA, CSV, or Bulk FHIR (ndjson).
 You'll need to adjust this file to activate these features.
 See the **[wiki](https://github.com/synthetichealth/synthea/wiki)** for more details.
     - Generate Synthetic Patients
         Generating the population 1000 at a time...
-        ```
+        ```bash
         ./run_synthea -p 1000
         ```
     - For this configuration, Synthea will output 1000 patient records in FHIR formats in `./output/cda` folder.